dgubin71/python-project-lvl1/README.md

 <a href="https://codeclimate.com/github/dgubin71/python-project-lvl1/maintainability"><img src="https://api.codeclimate.com/v1/badges/1f1f90c13c70ed902b35/maintainability" /></a>

 ## Brain games
-This is learning project of the  python developer course .
+This is a learning project of the  python developer course .
 The project is a package.
 Before the package installation you need to:
 - Install python3 v3.6 or higher and poetry v1.0.0.
 - Clone the repository <https://github.com/dgubin71/python-project-lvl1>  to the project directory and execute  next command: